acosgames/wordle-battle/README.md

 2. Enter a username on each tab and click 'Join'
 3. When ready, press "Start Game"

-The game was designed to play in Full Screen mode.
+The game was designed to play in Fixed Resolution, 4:4 mode.

 ## About Client